raystack/optimus/docs/reference/configuration.md

   app_key: randomhash
 ```

-Key `host` can be set as an environment variable by upper-casing it's path, using `_` as the
+Key `host` can be set as an environment variable by upper-casing its path, using `_` as the
 path delimiter and prefixing with `OPTIMUS_`:

 `serve.port` -> `OPTIMUS_SERVE_PORT=9100`
 or:
 `host` -> `OPTIMUS_HOST=localhost:9100`